-To measure the bias and alignment of directions as theoretically analyzed in~\cref{sec:analysis}, we evaluate different estimators at the same parameter points, located along the learning trajectory of the reference {\sc arm} estimator.
-At each such point we compute the reference gradient by {\sc arm}-1000 and evaluate the quality of the 1-sample candidate estimator.
-To measure the quality we compute the {\em expected cosine similarity} and the {\em expected improvement}, defined respectively by:
+To measure the bias and alignment of directions, as theoretically analyzed in~\cref{sec:analysis}, we evaluate different estimators at the same parameter points located along the learning trajectory of the reference {\sc arm} estimator.
+At each such point we estimate the true gradient $\vg$ by {\sc arm}-1000.
+To measure the quality of a candidate 1-sample estimator $\tilde \vg$ we compute the {\em expected cosine similarity} and the {\em expected improvement}, defined respectively as:

-where $\vg$ is the true gradient and $\tilde \vg$ is an estimate.
-The expectation are taken over 100 trials and all batches.
-The detailed explanation of these metrics is deferred to~\cref{sec:more-autoenc}.
-Briefly, $\text{EI}$ metric models the objective loss locally using the proximal problem of an optimization method that can adapt the learning rate per each epoch.
-These measurements, displayed in \cref{fig:VAE-2} for different bit length, clearly show that with a small bit length biased estimators consistently start to point in the wrong direction.
-Identity ST and deterministic ST clearly introduce an extra bias to ST. However, when we increase the number of latent bits, the accuracy of all biased estimators improves, confirming our analysis \Rom{4}, \Rom{5}.
-In the bottom right plot we see a clear confirmation of \Rom{5} that deterministic ST improves as the network becomes more deterministic during the learning when there are sufficiently many units.
+The expectations are taken over 100 trials and all batches.
+A detailed explanation of these metrics is given in~Appendix D.2.
+These measurements, displayed in \cref{fig:VAE-2} for different bit length, clearly show that with a small bit length biased estimators consistently run into producing wrong directions. {\em Identity ST and deterministic ST clearly introduce an extra bias to ST}.
+However, when we increase the number of latent bits, the accuracy of all biased estimators improves, confirming our analysis {\bf \rom{4}}, {\bf \rom{5}}.

-The practical takeaways are as follows: 1) biased estimators may perform significantly better than unbiased but might require a correction of the systematically accumulated bias.
-2) with more units the ST approximation clearly improves and the bias has a less detrimental effect, requiring less correction 3) derived stochastic ST is indeed more accurate than other ST variants, however deterministic ST may have some additional useful properties for optimization not yet investigated.
+The practical takeaways are as follows: 1) biased estimators may perform significantly better than unbiased but might require a correction of the systematically accumulated bias; 2) with more units the ST approximation clearly improves and the bias has a less detrimental effect, requiring less correction; 3) \cref{alg:STE} is more accurate than other ST variants in estimating the true gradient.